colesanderson/stock-library/README.md

 ## What is Yield?

 Yield is an investment payout expressed as a percentage of the investment amount.
-Looking at the yield is a way to compare the income you expect to recieve from one investment with the expected income from others.
+Looking at the yield is a way to compare the income you expect to receive from one investment with the expected income from others.

 `dividend yield = annual dividend per share / stock's price per share`